 Daylight scenes utilise information provided by lux sensors to automatically adjust the scene lighting level based on the amount of light available.
 Daylight control can be configured when editing a basic scene by selecting Daylight control from the scene Settings.
 Available settings are described below:

 Open loop Luminaires in an active scene will have their output level (0-100%) adjusted by comparing the sensor's lux reading against a response graph.
 Sensors should not be affected by any light from the luminaires in the network.
-This mode can operate even if it is not the highest priority item in the control hierarchy.
 Examples: Luminaires controlled by a sensor installed in a separate location to the luminaires (e.g. outdoors) or controlled by a sensor that is facing towards a window away from the luminaires.

 Closed loop A target lux level is specified.
 The sensor actively adjusts the luminaires in the active scene to try to reach and maintain that lux level via a feedback loop (by observing the results of its own changes).
 Sensors are affected by light from the luminaires in the scene.
-This mode can only operate when it is the highest priority item in the control hierarchy.
 Example: Luminaires controlled by a daylight sensor that is in the same area as the luminaires.

 External This is similar to the open loop option but is based on a 0-100% dimming signal being sent from the sensor rather than a Lux level.
 This option is designed to be used to combine a Casambi unit with a sensor which is not Casambi-activated.
 Examples include a CBU-ASD connected to a non-Casambi sensor, or when dimming is performed by an external DALI controller or DALI 2 sensor.
 Casambi-ready sensors created by our partners already contain the Casambi firmware so do not need to use the External option.